simonmortensen23/RPSLS-TheGame/README.md

 ### Features left to implement

 - Multiplayer feature
-  - One thing to implement is another user-input to play against your friends.
-Instead of using buttons, the users could use keyboard input to choose one of the options so they can't see each others choices.
+  - Add user-input from an extra to play against your friends.
+Instead of using buttons, the users uses keyboard input to choose one of the options, so their choices aren't visible until compared.
+  - Extra options to increase the complexity of the game.

 ## Testing